Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport solvers: Conclusions and Prospects

 \section{Conclusions and Prospects}

 This paper has presented the approach of formulating the multi-channel steady-state transport equations in tokamak geometry as a surrogate-based optimization problem.
 The implementation of this approach in \PORTALS is demonstrated to reduce the number of $\delta f$ transport simulations required to bring the plasma to flux-matching conditions, as compared to standard methods.
 Advantages of the framework were discussed, particularly those relevant to power plant design and burning plasma simulations.
+This paper has not delved into any particular transport model validation study nor has provided practical burning plasma predictions ---which are done as part of separate publications (e.g. \cite{rodriguez-fernandez_nonlinear_2022,howard_2024_iter,howard_simultaneous_2024,holland_2023_aps,rodriguez-fernandez_core_2024,prf_2023_eps})---.
+In describing this unique formulation and solution to the steady-state transport problem, we aimed to offer a comprehensive perspective on \PORTALS' potential and its implications for future fusion research.

 After outlining the general guidelines for the accurate prediction of burning plasmas and demonstrating the efficiency of \PORTALS, it is essential to look towards the future landscape of fusion research.
 As the field progresses within the burning plasma era, with new experiments coming online soon, the dynamics of turbulence and core plasma transport remain central to designing efficient reactors that can adapt to energy market needs while remaining economically attractive.
 The behaviors and intricacies of turbulence and transport are pivotal for optimizing the operational point and performance of fusion devices, as discussed and demonstrated in previous sections.